 Behavioral Tech was founded by Marsha M. Linehan, PhD (the developer of Dialectical Behavior Therapy).
 The organization trains mental health professionals in Dialectical Behavior Therapy and associated evidence-based treatments.
 Though its primary focus is for professionals, Behavioral Tech’s website includes resources useful for consumers and families.
 Specifically:

-behavioraltech.org/resources/crd.cfm – database of intensively trained DBT clinicians
+- database of intensively trained DBT clinicians

-behavioraltech.org/resources/ – Dialectical Behavior resources including Mindfulness
+- Dialectical Behavior resources including Mindfulness

 - tools for those in recovery

 Behavioral Tech sells several videos that are useful to those in recovery:

-The “House of DBT” video explains the 4 stages of DBT
+- The “House of DBT” video explains the 4 stages of DBT

-Five videos of Marsha Linehan explaining various DBT skills (“Opposite Action and “Chaos to Freedom”)
+- Five videos of Marsha Linehan explaining various DBT skills (“Opposite Action and “Chaos to Freedom”)

 Specific information on BPD:

-This is an excellent document for advocacy and reliable information.
+The SAMHSA report to Congress on Borderline Personality Disorderis an excellent document for advocacy and reliable information.
 It outlines the debilitating symptoms, prevalence in the population, discrimination against those with BPD and its recommendations for expanding early detection, evidence-based treatment, and family education to promote recovery.

-The Home page contains a link to useful information about BPD that describes symptoms, commonly asked questions, origins, treatment, suicidality and self-harm, treatments, medications, plus additional resources and links.
+The Home page contains a link to useful information about BPD that describes symptoms, commonly asked questions, origins, treatment, suicide and self-harm, treatments, medications, plus additional resources and links.
 Individuals seeking recovery information will find this website quite useful and readable.